Quarterly Report of the Chief Executive Officer of ARPANSA - January to March 2022

 Radiation Health and Safety Advisory Council

-The minutes of meetings are available at www.arpansa.gov.au/rhsac.
-The next meeting is scheduled for 19 and 20 April 2021.
+The minutes of the meeting are provided online.
+The next meeting is scheduled for 16 June 2022 at ARPANSA’s Yallambie site.

 Radiation Health Committee

-The minutes of this RHC meeting are provided online at www.arpansa.gov.au/rhc.
-The next RHC meeting is scheduled to take place on 16–17 June 2021.
+The minutes of the meeting are provided online.
+The next RHC meeting is scheduled for 26 May at ARPANSA’s Yallambie site.

 Nuclear Safety Committee

-The minutes of meetings are available at www.arpansa.gov.au/nsc.
-The next meeting of the NSC is scheduled for 11 June 2021.
+The minutes of the meeting are provided online.
+The next meeting of the NSC is scheduled for 10 June 2022.

 Reports to the CEO from the NSC under paragraph 26(1)(d) of the Act